GuavaCZ/calendar/README.md

 ```

 ## Customize the  schema
-When an event triggers an action (such as view or edit actions), a modal with a schema is mounted.
+When an calendar triggers an action (such as view or edit actions), a modal with a schema is mounted.

-However, because each event can be related to a different model (for example your calendar could render both "meeting" and "standup" models), we need to render the correct schema.
+However, because each calendar can be related to a different model (for example your calendar could render both "meeting" and "standup" models), we need to render the correct schema.

 To do so, we attempt to find the correct schema to be rendered in a variety of ways, in this exact order:
 #### 1) Method with ForModel attribute